RoboCoachTechnologies/ROScribe/README.md

 **New in v0.0.4:**
 ROScribe can now be used as your personal robotics consultant!

-A vector database of all open-source ROS repositories available on [ROS Index](https://index.ros.org/) is built, and using retrieval augmented generation (RAG), ROScribe can answer every question regarding relevant ROS packages to your project.
+A vector database of all open-source ROS repositories available on [ROS Index](https://index.ros.org/) is built, and using retrieval augmented generation (RAG), ROScribe can answer every question regarding relevant ROS packages for your project.
 Chekout [this wiki](https://github.com/RoboCoachTechnologies/ROScribe/wiki/3.-Explore-ROS-Repositories-with-RAG) for more information.

 ## How to use